U.S. says Takata vehicle recall size includes double counting

 Senator Richard Blumenthal of Connecticut compared the eight deaths currently linked to Takata air bags to the 13 deaths initially cited by GM over its defective ignition switches.
 Since then, the number has risen to 117 deaths, according to a lawyer working for GM.
 Blumenthal said the Takata number could also rise.

-Also testifying are Fiat Chrysler and Honda Motor Co, which use the Takata airbags in their vehicles.
+Also testifying are Fiat Chrysler (FCHA.MI) (FCAU.N) and Honda Motor Co (7267.T), which use the Takata airbags in their vehicles.

 Fiat Chrysler said in written testimony that it was replacing all driver-side air bag inflators affected by the Takata recall with products from TRW Automotive as of June 8.